sellvana/sellvana/README.md

 3. In the Title field, enter a short summary title that clarifies the issue encountered.
 4. In the Description field, describe the issue encountered in detail.
 To expedite the handling of an issue, we recommend you use the following template when reporting an issue.

-    * Describe briefly what the intention of the action that was being performed.
+    * Describe briefly what the intention was of the action that was being performed.
     * **Environment:** Enter PHP and MySQL versions, server details (i.e. local computer server, dedicated, cloud), browser type and version, and anything else that might be helpful to troubleshoot the bug.
     * **Steps to Reproduce:** Add steps taken to achieve the task described in bulleted form.
     * **Expected Result:** List the result you were expecting while performing the steps above (i.e. I should have been directed to the registration form page)